Sahilbhagat84/KisanSevaa/README.md

 </div>

 # Agent-Crop
-This is the repository for the project Agent Crop.
-Agent Crop is used to identify the diseases in the crops and also suggests possible cure for them.
+Agent Crop is a Crop Disease detection system and Cure suggestion system.
+It also provides details about the symptoms and the discription of the perticular disease.
-The link for the Pre-Trained Model can be found in the app.py file.
+- The link for the Pre-Trained Model can be found in the [app.py](./app.py) file.

-The API can be accessed at the endpoint: https://agentcrop.azurewebsites.net/api/predict
+- The API can be accessed at the endpoint: https://agentcrop.azurewebsites.net/api/predict
-The request should have 'files' part and should only include png and jpg/jpeg files of size less than 50 MB.
+- The API request should have 'files' part and should only include png and jpg/jpeg files of size less than 50 MB.

 <details>
-<summary><span style="font-size:20px;">Implement API in your App</span></summary>
+<summary>Implement API in your App</summary>

 ```html
 <!DOCTYPE html>